AJ Lee: Personal life

+Mendez with her husband CM Punk at San Diego Comic-Con in July 2026.

 Mendez regards herself as a tomboy and has an interest in comic books, anime, and video games.
 She has the numerical date of her first WWE Divas Championship win tattooed in tally marks on the back of her neck.

 Mendez began dating fellow WWE wrestler Phillip Brooks, better known as CM Punk, in August 2013, and they married on June 13, 2014.
-They reside in Los Angeles, California, and Chicago, Illinois, with their rescue dog, Larry.
+They reside in Los Angeles, California, and Chicago, Illinois.